 Meetings are held the 3rd Tuesday of each month from September thru April at the Alstead Fire Station, Hill Rd, Alstead, NH at 7pm.

 We send out email reminders about regular meetings and special events.
-Some email eddresses on club applications are illegible, so if you do not recieve email notices and would like to, please fill out the "contact us" form at the bottom of this page and include the email address where you would like to receive notices.
+If you do not recieve email notices and would like to, please fill out the "contact us" form at the bottom of this page and include the email address where you would like to receive notices.

 - ATTENTION!!!
 We have permission from our land owners for a trail across their property, WE DO NOT have permission to ride wherever we want.
 Just because there is no "Stay in Trail" sign DOES NOT mean you can ride where you want!!
 STAY IN TRAIL OR STAY HOME!!